 1 Enter the total income and replacement taxes you expect to owe this tax year.
-1 2 Enter the amount of recapture of investment credits expected in this tax year.
-2 3 Enter the amount of the surcharges from the Compassionate Use of Medical Cannabis Program Act and the sale of assets by gaming licensee expected in your next tax year.
-3 4 Add Lines 1 through 3 and enter the result here.
+1. 2 Enter the amount of recapture of investment credits expected in this tax year.
+2 3 Enter the amount of the surcharges from the Compassionate Use of Medical Cannabis Program Act and the sale of assets by gaming licensee expected in this tax year.
+3 .
+4 Add Lines 1 through 3 and enter the result here.
 4 5 Enter the estimated replacement tax investment credits you expect in this year.
-5 6 Enter the estimated income tax credits you expect in this year.
-6 7 Enter any estimated payments and prepayments you made and any overpayment you elected to be credited to this tax year.
-7 8 Enter any withholding reported to you or pass-through withholding made on your behalf.
-8 9 Add Lines 5 through 8 and enter the result here.
+5 .
+6 Enter the estimated income tax credits you expect in this year.
+6 .
+7 Enter any estimated payments and prepayments you made and any overpayment you elected to be credited to this tax year.
+7 .
+8 Enter any withholding reported to you and any pass-through withholding made on your behalf or PTE tax credit received this year.
+8 .
+9 Add Lines 5 through 8 and enter the result here.
 9 10 Subtract Line 9 from Line 4.
 This is your tentative tax due .
 Enter the result here and on Form IL-990-T-V. 10